-- (1) A person may, in response to a notice received in terms of sections 98, 99 or 101, object or comment in accordance with this section. - (2) Any objection, comment or representation received as a result of a public notice process must be in writing and addressed to the municipal employee mentioned in the notice within the time period stated in the notice and in the manner set out in this section. - (3) The objection must state the following: - (a) the name of the person or body concerned; - (b) the address or contact details at which the person or body concerned will accept notice or service of documents; - (c) the interest of the body or person in the application; - (d) the reason for the objection, comment or representation. - (4) The reasons for any objection, comment or representation must be set out in sufficient detail in order to- - (a) indicate the facts and circumstances which explains the objection, comment or representation; - (b) demonstrate the undesirable effect which the application will have on the area; - (c) demonstrate any aspect of the application which is not considered consistent with applicable policy. - (5) Any objection, comment or representation that is received after the closing date of the period referred to in subsection (2) is deemed not to be a valid objection and the Municipality must not accept any such objection, comment or representation.
+(1) A person may, in response to a notice received in terms of sections 93, 94 or 96, object, comment or make representations in accordance with this section.

+(2) Any objection, comment or representation received as a result of a public notice process must be in writing and addressed to the person mentioned in the notice within the time period stated in the notice and in the manner set out in this section.

+- (3) The objection must state the following: - (a) the name of the person or body concerned;

+- (b) the address or contact details at which the person or body concerned will accept notice or service of documents; - (c) the interest of the body or person in the application; - (d) the reason for the objection, comment or representation.

+(4) The reasons for any objection, comment or representation must be set out in sufficient detail in order to-

+- (a) indicate the facts and circumstances which explains the objection, comment or representation; - (b) demonstrate the undesirable effect which the application will have on the area; - (c) demonstrate any aspect of the application which is not considered consistent with applicable policy.

+(5) Any objection, comment or representation that is received after the closing date of the period referred to in subsection (2) is deemed not to be valid and the Municipality must not accept any such objection, comment or representation.

-105 Requirements for intervener status
+99 Requirements for intervener status

-(1) Where an application has been submitted to the Municipality, an interested person referred to in section 45(2) of the Act may, at any time during the proceedings, petition the Municipal Planning Tribunal or the Land Development Officer in writing on the form approved by Council to be granted intervener status.
+(1) Where an application has been submitted to the Municipality, an interested person referred to in section 45(2) of the Act may, at any time during the proceedings, petition the Municipal Planning Tribunal or the Authorised Official in writing on the form approved by Council to be granted intervener status.

-- (2) The petitioner must submit together with the petition to be granted intervener status an affidavit stating that he or she - - (a) does not collude with any of the parties; and - (b) is willing to deal with or act in regard to the application as the Municipal Planning Tribunal or the Land Development Officer may direct. - (3) The Municipal Planning Tribunal or the Land Development Officer must determine whether the requirements of this section have been complied with and must thereafter transmit a copy of the form to the parties of the appeal.
-(4) The presiding officer of the Municipal Planning Tribunal or the Land Development Officer must rule on the admissibility of - (4) The presiding officer of the Municipal Planning Tribunal or the Land Development Officer must rule on the admissibility of the petitioner to be granted intervener status and the decision of the presiding officer or the Land Development Officer is final and must be communicated to the petitioner and the parties.
+(2) The petitioner must submit together with the petition to be granted intervener status an affidavit stating that he or she -

+- (a) does not collude with any of the parties; and - (b) is willing to deal with or act in regard to the application as the Municipal Planning Tribunal or the Authorised Official may direct.

+(3) The Municipal Planning Tribunal or the Authorised Official must determine whether the requirements of this section have been complied with and must thereafter transmit a copy of the form to the parties of the appeal.

+(4) The presiding officer of the Municipal Planning Tribunal or the Authorised Official must rule on the admissibility of the petitioner to be granted intervener status and the decision of the presiding officer or the Authorised Official is final and must be communicated to the petitioner and the parties.

-106 Amendments prior to approval
+100 Amendments prior to approval

-(1) An applicant may amend his or her application at any time after notice of the application has been given in terms of this By-law and prior to the approval thereof -
+(1) An applicant may amend his or her application at any time after notice of the application has been given in terms of these by-laws and prior to the approval thereof-

-- (a) at the applicant's own initiative; - (b) as a result of objections and comments made during the public notification process; or - (c) at the request of the Municipality. - (2) If an amendment to an application is material, the Municipality may require that further notice of the application be given in terms of this By-law and may require that the notice and the application be resent to municipal departments, organs of state and service providers.
+- (a) at the applicant's own initiative;

+- (b) as a result of objections and comments made during the public notification process; or

+- (c) at the request of the Municipality.

+(2) If an amendment to an application is material, the Municipality may require that further notice of the application be given in terms of this By-law and may require that the notice and the application be resent to municipal departments, organs of state and service providers.

-107 Further public notice
+101 Further public notice